Skip to main content

 Conto Pay

 Conto Pay is the hosted way to run agentic payments in Conto.
 Instead of wiring your own runtime, wallet, and approval flow, Conto provisions a managed payment agent workspace for you and exposes it through the dashboard and assistant.
 The hosted workspace now behaves like an operator console, not just a payment form.
-You can check wallet readiness, refresh balances, request Tempo sandbox funds, inspect payment state, retry failed payments, and tune hosted controls directly from chat.
+You can share a named Conto Pay profile, create tracked checkout links, check wallet readiness, refresh balances, request Tempo sandbox funds, inspect payment state, retry failed payments, and tune hosted controls directly from chat.

 What Makes It Different